 Work Safety Introduction

-The number of preventable work deaths decreased 9% in 2021, totaling 4,472.
-In addition to preventable fatal work injuries, 718 homicides and suicides occurred in the workplace in 2021.
+The number of preventable work deaths increased 5% in 2022, totaling 4,695.
+In addition to preventable fatal work injuries, 791 homicides and suicides occurred in the workplace in 2022.
 These intentional injuries are not included in the preventable-injury estimates.

-The large increase in preventable work death in 2021 is partially a result of a 5% increase in the hours worked resulting from the economic recovery from the COVID-19 pandemic.
-The increase in hours worked does not fully account for the increase in work deaths.
-The preventable injury death rate of 3.1 per 100,000 workers is up from 3.0 in 2020.
-Work-related medically consulted injuries totaled 4.26 million in 2021.
+The large increase in preventable work deaths in 2022 is partially a result of a 3.4% increase in hours worked, however, other variables also contributed to this increase in work deaths.
+The preventable injury death rate of 3.2 per 100,000 workers is up from 3.1 in 2021.
+Work-related medically consulted injuries totaled 4.53 million in 2022.

 Costs Not yet available